Learning at Forest View High School and Timetable Structure

 NCEA Level 1

 Requires 10 Literacy credits and 10 Numeracy credits plus 60 credits at Level 1 or above

 Requires 60 credits at Level 2 or above

 Requires 60 credits at Level 3 or above

 Over the years students have amassed significantly more credits than they have required to gain their qualifications.
 From 2020 reduced the number of credits on offer to our students so they are able to focus on the learning for their subjects rather than credit accumulation.
 Students are under significant stress during their NCEA years and we want to reduce the stress students feel from over assessment.
 A higher number of credits does not give you a better quality of qualification, achieving to a higher level e.g. Merit and Excellence level gives you a better quality of qualification.

 If students are planning on attending University or want this as an option there will be plans in place to ensure they gain University Entrance Literacy and University Entrance (3 approved subjects with 14 credits or more).

-Semesters: In 2021 we will run two semesters where the courses taught in each semester will be required to be standalone.
+Semesters: From 2023 we will run two semesters where the courses taught in each semester will be required to be standalone.
 Semesters allow students to choose up to 10 different courses in a year and also has the added advantage of ensuring their achievement is added during the year removing some of the last minute pressure.